 But really, I’m fine.
 I earn a decent living, I maintain a career.
 On the spectrum of human employment I’m at the seriously fortunate end, so why does my inner critic sound so much like that Manic Street Preachers song: "not enough, not enough, not enough"?
 If hyperproductivity is a modern cult, then I’ve been drinking the over-caffeinated Kool-Aid.

 In this, the age of #MondayMotivation and working vacations, where even our side hustles are supposed to have side hustles, it’s so easy to believe that the more we do, the more we are.
-"Live life to the full!" we’re urged, so we fill up our diaries accordingly.
-Likewise any creative outlet needs to be milked for #content and monetised for gain.
+This is become especially true in 2020, when struggling through a pandemic has placed undue pressure on the idea of making something of all your time.
+Any creative outlet needs to be milked for #content and monetised for gain.
 "You should start an Etsy store!" we tell a friend who has knitted a single scarf.
 "This should be a podcast!" we convince each other drunkenly in Ubers.
 And on the one hand it’s brilliant, because the ease with which anyone can start a project means women and maligned communities have more ways to build a career on their own terms.
 But on the other hand, the pressure of keeping up all those projects can be a road that leads nowhere but burnout.

 "For a long time, I felt like any time spent doing anything purely for fun was wasted time.
 I turned all of my hobbies (writing, music, cooking) into 'side hustles' of some sort – something I could monetise, or use in my career, or put on Instagram to 'build my brand'," says Amy Jones, 28, author of forthcoming book The To-Do List and Other Debacles, which examines how 'do everything!' culture sets us up to fail.

 "It got to a point where I couldn't relax at all.
 I turned all my hobbies into projects, and if I wasn't working on one of them then I felt like I was wasting time."